jeromelebel/MongoHub-Mac/README.markdown

 **Current**

-- Fix issue to edit only selected documents in the Find tab

 **Beta**

 ## History

+**3.1.2 - march 28, 2015**

+- Fix issue to edit only selected documents in the Find tab

 **3.1.1 - march 28, 2015**